freddieRv/evolutive_algorithms_paper/design_und_sonstiges/inhalt_design.md

     + DE

 ## Diskussion - Vor- und Nachteile
+- There's practically no limit to where they can be used.
+- Mention the list of applications from wikipedia
 - What are they good for and what are they not good for
     + Hay un quote interesante sobre esto casi al final de una de las diapositivas de la Dr. Alma
     + Real life areas (like medicine, building motors or planes, etc. El cap 2 de la Dra.
 Alma tiene genau das!
 Folien 6 - 14)